viveknair/findings/README.md

 > You are alone against a coordinated system that is exceedingly effective at packaging problems you should never have with solutions you should never need.
 A symbiotic loop.

+> Almost all startups are fragile initially.
+And that's one of the biggest things inexperienced founders and investors (and reporters and know-it-alls on forums) get wrong about them.
+They unconsciously judge larval startups by the standards of established ones.
+They're like someone looking at a newborn baby and concluding "there's no way this tiny creature could ever accomplish anything."

 > Startups are built on small wins.

 > So long, and thanks for all the fish.